sg-dev/sg-website/content/events/SG-Final-Symposium-October-2024/_index.md

 ## Synopsis

-The *Chair of Systems Design* was founded  at ETH Zürich in October 2004 -- this symposium celebrates the 20th anniversary.
+In October 2004, Frank Schweitzer started to build up the *Chair of Systems Design* at ETH Zürich.
+This symposium celebrates the 20th anniversary of the Chair and, at the same time, the final one under his leadership.
 Three main research lines illustrate, *pars pro toto*, the interdisciplinary scientific approach typical for the Chair.
-Invited speakers and former collaborators give an overview of the motivation, achievements and open questions in their research areas.
-They showcase that the diversity of topics and methods cultivated at the Chair over the past 20 years not necessarily lead to fragmented research.
-Rather, the complexity of social and economic systems can be successfully tackled by utilizing a common methodological basis in network science, agent-based modeling, system dynamics and data science.
+Invited speakers and former collaborators give an overview of their motivation, achievements and open research questions.
+They showcase that the
+diverse topics cultivated at the Chair over the past 20 years have their common methodological basis in network science, agent-based modeling, system dynamics and data science.
+Hence, the complexity of social and economic systems can be successfully tackled by a an interdisciplinary team with the right spirit, skills and leadership.

 #### [Download Program  (PDF)](SG-Workshop.pdf)